 Amber Nelson is a Board-Certified Family Nurse Practitioner (FNP) with over a decade of experience in mental healthcare.
 Amber holds a Bachelor of Science in Nursing from Drexel University, as well as a Master of Science in Nursing from Frontier Nursing University.
 Amber is currently part of the team here at Philadelphia Mental Health Center as Nurse Practitioner treating multiple behavioral diagnoses including Autism, ADHD, depression, anxiety, and insomnia.
 She brings her expertise, empathy, and broad skillset to each patient she works with, helping them throughout their own personal wellness journey.

 Director of Behavioral Health Services

-Brandon Hutton M.Ed., M.A., LPC has over 20 years of extensive experience within the behavioral health field after transitioning from his initial career as a Special Education Teacher.
+Brandon Hutton M.Ed., M.A., LPC has over 20 years of extensive experience within the behavioral health field.
 He has managed programs on all levels of clinical care; Outpatient clinics, Inpatient clinical teams, School Therapeutic Services (STS), Behavioral Health Rehabilitative Services (BHRS), and a 60 bed Psychiatric Residential Treatment Facility.
 In addition to working as a healthcare Director during the day, Mr. Hutton has simultaneously maintained his first love as a direct-care Clinician by night.
 Mr. Hutton has a private practice in NJ where he has provided crisis therapy, individual and family therapy, clinical and educational assessments, training in the education and mental health fields, clinical compliance/performance improvement consultation, and program design/development consultation.